gitbucket/gitbucket/README.md

 - If you can't find same question and report, send it to [gitter room](https://gitter.im/gitbucket/gitbucket) before raising an issue.
 - The highest priority of GitBucket is the ease of installation and API compatibility with GitHub, so your feature request might be rejected if they go against those principles.

-What's New in 4.25.x
+What's New in 4.26.x
 -------------
-### 4.25.0 - 29 May 2018
+### 4.26.0 - 30 Jun 2018
-- Security improvements
+- Installing plugins from the central registry
-- Show mail address at the profile page
+- Repositories tab in the dashboard
-- Task list on commit comments
+- Fork dialog enhancement
-- More detailed editing history of issues and pull requests
+- Adjust pull request creation suggestor
-- Expose user public keys
+- Keep showing incompleted task list
-- Download repository improvements
+- New notification hooks

 See the [change log](CHANGELOG.md) for all of the updates.